 My oldest daughter turns four in two months, which means that we’ve been through three children’s birthday parties so far – and by parties, I mean events.
-My in-laws have hosted all of them and don’t get me wrong, I’m extremely grateful for this.
+My in-laws have hosted all of them and I’m extremely grateful for this, because throwing a kid’s birthday party can be stressful.

 However, they do parties BIG.
 My husband has a large family and the parties are just different than the parties I had growing up.
 We didn’t have a ton of games or bouncers, the guest list was always just a few close friends and family (20-30 people max) and most of the time we didn’t have a full meal.